HCLOpenBMC/documents/design/multi-host-postcode.md

  - Create D-Bus service names for single-host and multi-host system accordingly.The community follows conventions Host0 for single host and Host1 to N for multi-host.
+ - phosphor-post-code-manager reads the postcode when emit-change event in 'Raw.Value'.
  - Store/retrieve post-code from directory (/var/lib/phosphor-post-code-manager/
    hostX(0,1,2,3..N)) based on event received from phosphor-host-postd